 Depending on your situation, your choice of contraception may be something you decide on your own or together with your partner.
-In any case, it's important that both girls and guys take responsibility for contraception each time they have sex.
+In any case, it's important that everyone involved takes responsibility for contraception each time they have sex.

 Pair Up: safe sex and contraception